A man accused of sabotaging the Etape Caledonia sportive in Scotland last spring has been cleared of all charges.

 Mr Grosset, a church elder and chairman of the Rannoch and Tummel Community Council, told the paper: “The whole situation was horrifying.
 I didn’t realise that the justice system could treat people like that.
 I never did it, and there was never a shred of evidence to suggest that I did.”

-Some 3,500 riders took part in last year’s 81-mile Etape Caledonia, which is the UK‘s only mass participation cycling event held on closed roads.
+Some 3,500 riders took part in last year’s 81-mile Etape Caledonia, which is the

 The tacks, between Kinloch Rannoch and Tomphubil, and along the B846 between Tomphubil and Aberfeldy, caused an hour-and-a-half of delays.